 The Global Head of Compliance acts as Wood Mackenzie's Anti-Bribery and Corruption Policy Officer and is responsible for monitoring, updating, and maintaining the Anti-Bribery and Corruption Policy and related procedures.
-The Enterprise Risk Management & Compliance Department and the office of the General Counsel will support and assist in implementing and managing this Policy.
+The Enterprise Risk Management & Compliance Department and the General Counsel will support and assist in implementing and managing this Policy.